J0BB0T/Real/Docs/RealNotoriety.md

 Lib.Spawned: boolean
 ```

-Wether Or Not You Have Spawned Into The Game.
+Whether Or Not You Have Spawned Into The Game.
 Returns false In The Lobby.

 ---